Azure/azure-sdk-for-net/sdk/developersigning/Azure.Developer.Signing/README.md

 You must have an [Azure subscription](https://azure.microsoft.com/free/dotnet/).
 In order to take advantage of the C# 8.0 syntax, it is recommended that you compile using the [.NET Core SDK](https://dotnet.microsoft.com/download) 6.0 or higher with a [language version](https://docs.microsoft.com/dotnet/csharp/language-reference/configure-language-version#override-a-default) of `latest`.
 It is also possible to compile with the .NET Core SDK 2.1.x using a language version of `preview`.

+To have the capability to perform signing actions a Signing Account, Certificate Profile and Identity Validation must be created.
+These resources can be created using the Azure portal or the Azure CLI.

 ### Authenticate the client

 To access the client, you can use the [Token Credential authentication](https://learn.microsoft.com/dotnet/api/azure.core.tokencredential) method provided by Standard Azure Active Directory.
 The identity interacting with the resource must have the role of `Code Signing Certificate Profile Signer` on the resource.
 These roles need to be assigned from the Azure portal or by using the Azure CLI.